komenAnna/100-Days-of-JavaScript/README.md

     - [x] Adding styling properties from the JS file --> var.style.propertyName = "property" --> var.style.transform = "rotateZ()"
     -[x] RotateZ() --> rotates an element around its z-axix at a given degree
 ## Day 10
-trim - Removes the leading and trailing white space and line terminator characters from a string.

 ## Day 11

 ## Day 12